github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 #### Define the helper methods

 Four helper methods are called in the `before` block of the template code.
-The `helpers do` block in the template defines each of these helper methods.
+The `helpers do` code block defines each of these helper methods.

 ##### Handling the webhook payload

-The first method `get_payload_request` captures the webhook payload and converts it to JSON format, which makes accessing the payload's data much easier.
+The first helper method `get_payload_request` captures the webhook payload and converts it to JSON format, which makes accessing the payload's data much easier.

 ##### Verifying the webhook signature

-The second method `verify_webhook_signature` performs verification of the webhook signature to ensure that {% data variables.product.prodname_dotcom %} generated the event.
+The second helper method `verify_webhook_signature` performs verification of the webhook signature to ensure that {% data variables.product.prodname_dotcom %} generated the event.
 To learn more about the code in the `verify_webhook_signature` helper method, see "[AUTOTITLE](/webhooks-and-events/webhooks/securing-your-webhooks)."
 If the webhooks are secure, this method will log all incoming payloads to your terminal.
-The logger code is helpful in verifying your web server is working but you can always remove it later.
+The logger code is helpful in verifying your web server is working.

 ##### Authenticating as a {% data variables.product.prodname_github_app %}

+The third helper method `authenticate_app` allows your {% data variables.product.prodname_github_app %} to authenticate, so it can request an installation token.

 To make API calls, you'll be using the [Octokit library](https://octokit.github.io/octokit.rb/).
 Doing anything interesting with this library will require your {% data variables.product.prodname_github_app %} to authenticate. {% data variables.product.prodname_github_apps %} have two methods of authentication: